matthiaaas/express-file-routing/README.md

 ### Catch-All (unstable)

-This library lets you extend dynamic routes to catch-all routes by prefixing it with three dots `...` inside the brackets.
-This will make that route match itself but also all subsequent routes within that route.
+This library lets you extend dynamic routes to catch-all routes by prefixing them with three dots `...` inside the brackets.
+This will make that dynamic route match itself but also all subsequent routes within that route.

 **Note:** Since this feature got added recently, it might be unstable.
 Feedback is welcome.